 Addressing inequalities is a driving principle of the Sustainable Development Goals (SDGs) through the “leaving no one behind” pledge of the United Nations.
 The achievement of this extraordinary commitment call nations to make public education policies and implement programs that target education inequalities.
 In this context, research evidence on urban education constitutes an essential contribution to providing inclusive quality education and to the success of SDGs in “leaving no one behind”.

-The authors will be researchers conducting empirical studies in the areas of urban education.
+The authors will be researchers conducting empirical studies in education and are required to focus on the urban education context but may also provide comparisons with rural contexts.
 The publications shall respond to research questions that focus on (though not limited to):